COVID-19 pandemic in Norway: Vaccine

-Norway began administering Pfizer-BioNTech's COVID-19 vaccine on December 27 2021.
+Norway began administering Pfizer-BioNTech's COVID-19 vaccine on December 27, 2020.
 67-year-old Svein Andersen from Oslo, Norway was the first person in Norway to receive the vaccine.

 As of 17 April 2021, 870,524 people in Norway have received the first dose of the COVID-19 vaccine and 296,458 are fully vaccinated, primarily the elderly, healthcare workers and younger people at risk.
 All of the cases with potential links to the vaccine reported as of 14 January occurred among severely frail elderly people with serious diseases.
 However, a causality to vaccination could not have been linked.

-As an average of 300 to 400 people die each week in nursing homes in Norway, the Norwegian Medicines Agency expected that deaths close to the time of injection may occur, and is carrying out in-depth analyses to find any link with the vaccine.
-It is possible that common side effects aggravated pre-existing conditions in some patients, but so far no statistical analyses have shown an increase in the death rate of vaccinated people.

 Norway is also closely monitoring side effects, with both reports from healthcare professionals and the public being registered in a common database.
 This should allow for a good overview of the situation once the vaccine is distributed in the general population, as well as an efficient collaboration with other countries.